- Learn how to use

 window.optimizely = window.optimizely || []; window.optimizely.push({type: "holdEvents"}); window.addEventListener("load", function() { window.optimizely.push({type: "sendEvents"}); });

-It is up to you to pick the most appropriate event to bind the sendEvents
+You must pick the most appropriate event to bind the sendEvents

-call to.
+call.
 The load event happens after all assets have been downloaded, which is late in the page load process.
 A more aggressive implementation might use the DOMContentLoaded

 lifecycle event.
 With sendEvents